 We get asked a lot of questions before Orientation starts.
 Below are some of those that are frequently asked by new students.

-- Is New Student Orientation required for Transfer Students?
+- Is New Student Orientation required?

 - Will I receive my residence hall assignment before I get to Orientation?